Maritech® fucoidans gain European novel foods status

 Extensive research has demonstrated the unique and diverse bioactivities of Maritech® fucoidan in a range of human health applications, including immune support, digestive health, anti-inflammation, viral inhibition and integrative oncology.
 These ingredients are the only certified-organic fucoidans in the world.

-“Regulatory approval such as this is testament to the quality of our products and further consolidates our position as the leading manufacturer of high purity fucoidan extracts in the world”.
+“Regulatory approvals such as this is testament to the quality of our products and further consolidates our position as the leading manufacturer of high purity fucoidan extracts in the world”.